-Sony Sports Network, also known as Sony Pictures Sports Network and Sony TEN, is a privately owned entity headquartered in India.
-It is a subsidiary of Sony Group and Sony Pictures Networks (Culver Max Entertainment).
-Founded in 2002, the company employs approximately 130 individuals and reported $56.5M in revenue as of 2023.
-Functioning primarily as a provider of content rights, the network operates a group of Indian pay television sports channels.
-The original TEN Sports channel was established on April 1, 2002, by Abdul Rahman Bukhatir.
-It was acquired by Essel Group in 2010, leading to the launch of channels like TEN Cricket and TEN Golf, and the rebranding of Zee Sports as TEN Action.
-In August 2016, Sony Pictures Networks India acquired these sports channels from Essel.
-The networks formally merged with Sony's existing Sony ESPN and Sony Six channels in 2017, becoming Sony Pictures Sports Network, with the TEN channels rebranded as Sony TEN.
-In October 2022, the channels were rebranded as Sony Sports Network, with all five channels now carrying the "Sony Sports Ten" prefix.
+Sony Sports Network, also known as Sony Pictures Sports Network and Sony TEN, is a privately owned entity headquartered in India, functioning as a tier 1 media tech buyer.
+A subsidiary of Sony Group and Sony Pictures Networks India, the company was established in 2002 and focuses on content rights.
+It operates with approximately 130 employees and reported $56.5M in revenue as of 2023.
+The company is a group of Indian pay television sports channels owned by Culver Max Entertainment.
+Its origins trace back to the original TEN Sports channel, established on April 1, 2002, by Abdul Rahman Bukhatir.
+Essel Group acquired TEN Sports in 2010, integrating it with its existing Zee Sports channel, launched in 2005.
+Following this acquisition, Zee launched TEN Cricket and TEN Golf, rebranding Zee Sports as TEN Action.
+In August 2016, Sony Pictures Networks India acquired all of Zee's sports channels from Essel.
+By 2017, these networks were formally merged with Sony's existing Sony ESPN and Sony Six channels, forming Sony Pictures Sports Network, with the TEN channels rebranded as Sony TEN.
+The channels underwent another rebranding in October 2022 to Sony Sports Network, with all five channels now using the "Sony Sports Ten" prefix.

 Revenue